 With billions of people on these platforms, they are an ideal opportunity to get the word out for your product.
 You can create online events, channels or live stream demos to help educate your audience.
 The secret of social media management is to make your audience better.

-Implement live chat: Live chat is not only a great way to replicate an in-store experience, but it’s also useful in identifying which issues people face within your conversion funnel in real-time.
+Implement live chat: Live chat or a callback software is not only a great way to replicate an in-store experience I, but it’s also useful in identifying which issues people face within your conversion funnel in real-time.
 This valuable insight will help you identify and remove glitches in your conversion funnel.

 Encourage reviews: A happy and satisfied customer is a great marketing agent.
 Ask your loyal customer to be your brand ambassadors by putting a good word on your behalf.
 Smartphones have enabled buyers to evaluate a product by viewing Google reviews or visiting Facebook pages.
 Collect these reviews and use them on your website, in marketing collateral like emails, store banners or a page dedicated to testimonials.